 - If possible, visit Diamond Fork Hot Springs during the week when they are less likely to be busy.
 If you can only visit on the weekend, go early or late in the day, or be prepared to kindly share with other hot spring enthusiasts.
 There are also a few places to camp along the trail if you want to go for a late-night dip.

 - We saw a few people on the trail who looked extremely unprepared for hiking in the winter.
-They were hiking with nothing but swim trunks, a t-shirt, towel, and flip flops.
+They were hiking with nothing but swim trunks, a t-shirt, towel, and flip-flops.
 Guaranteed after getting out of the hot springs, that walk back to the parking lot was going to be freezing and miserable.
 Don’t make this mistake.
-If you hike to Diamond Fork in the winter, at a minimum, wear sturdy boots, pants, and a warm jacket, along with a towel.
-Ladies, I recommend wearing your suit under your clothes and bringing a bra and pair of undies to change into afterwards.
+Here is the gear we recommend at a minimum that you wear for hiking to Diamond Fork Hot Springs in the winter:

 - While nudity at Diamond Fork does happen, it’s actually against the law, and there are reports of this being enforced.
 So strip at your own risk.

 - In winter the trail does get pretty icy, even with a good pair of hiking boots.
 I recommend getting a cheap pair of traction cleats that can slip over your boots.
 These will help stabilize your footing when waking on any icy surfaces.